cjshay/Maglev/README.md

 ####Introduction

-Maglev is a light-weight MVC framework that lets applications to communicate with a client browser using the HTTP request-response cycle.
+Maglev is a light-weight framework that gives applications the ability to communicate with a client browser using the HTTP request-response cycle.

 ####Technologies

 - Ruby- Maglev is written using Ruby
-- Rack- Serves as the server for Maglev
+- Rack- Serves as the server interface for Maglev

 ####Future Direction

-Rails is a very complex framework and fun to interact with, so I plan to keep working on this project.

 - Merge with an ORM lite project.
 If I make a lite version of ActiveRecord, the data that is used in the applications